maxlath/load-balance-lines/README.md

 ## Basic use

-Take a huge pile of data with atomic data elements separated by a newline break, typically [NDJSON](http://ndjson.org).
+Take a huge pile of data with atomic data elements separated by newline breaks, typically [NDJSON](http://ndjson.org).

 ```sh
 # Make sure your executable is... executable